Fulbourne was built in 1937 as a commercial carrying boat for the Grand Union Canal Carrying Co (GUCCCo)

 The 1960s conversion was removed from the hold, a new back cabin constructed, the gunwales renewed and the stands, cross planks, top planks, cratch etc reinstated.
 Also new black cloths over the hold were fitted to match the original.

 Until 2000 Fulbourne was based at Harefield on the Grand Union Canal from where it cruised the canal system extensively usually attending the IWA National Rally and Canalway Cavalcade at Little Venice.
-Fulbourne is currently based on the Caldon Canal and continues to cruise.
+Fulbourne is currently based at the Aylesbury Canal Society Circus Fields marina on the Aylesbury Arm of the Grand Union Canal and continues to cruise.

 Regular working parties are held to ensure that the boat is kept in good condition and regular dry dockings take place for maintenance and painting of the hull.
 The cloths have to be replaced regularly as good quality black canvas cloths are now hard to come by.